kstep/vkrs/CONTRIBUTION.md

 ```

 Now we are done with request.
 So, why all this hustle with custom DSL, you would ask?
-Well, let's me show you the code again:
+Well, let me show you the code again:

 ```rust
 request_ref! {